Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Advanced Examples

-As a final example we consider an axisymmetric case with a pacman from above and a domain bounded by a Bezier curve:
+As next example we consider an axisymmetric case with a pacman from above and a domain bounded by a Bezier curve:

 In \cite{hqr} a ring-domain with the same curve has been considered up to very high accuracy.
 Notice that the ``droplet'' is designed so that also the tangents are aligned for parameter values $t = \pm 1$, thus the opening angle is $2\pi$ requiring strong grading of the mesh.
-The resulting map is shown in Figure~\ref{fig:pacman-droplet}.
+The resulting maps are shown in Figure~\ref{fig:pacman-droplet}.